 - Rubber bands (big enough to go around the jar)

-- Extra glass jar for collecting SCOBYs
+- Extra gallon glass jar(s) for collecting SCOBYs

 - Fruit (fresh, frozen, or dried) or juice of your choice for flavoring

-Brewing Your First Batch
+Brewing Your First Batch of Kombucha

 OK – Now that you have gathered your supplies, it’s time to brew your first batch.
 Getting started is so easy.
-First, here are two important things to remember before you start:
+Yay!
+Let’s go!

 - To sanitize your supplies, you can use hot water and then rinse thoroughly with white vinegar.
 Be careful when washing your glass items with hot water to avoid breaking.
 I boil mine in water and I have had no problems so far (knock on wood) with boiling my bottles and jars, but please do use extreme caution if you choose to do this.
 Just because I haven’t had any problems doesn’t mean accidents can’t happen.

 1. Brew your first batch of black tea.
 You will need:

 - 3-4 quarts filtered water

-1 cup organic sugar
+- 1 cup organic cane sugar

 2. Heat 1 quart of water.
 Place your tea in your brewing vessel and add the hot water.
 Brew your tea for about 10 minutes and then remove the tea bags or leaves.
 Add your sugar and stir or swirl around until dissolved.
 Add 2 more quarts of cold, filtered water and test the temperature.
 You need the mixture to be room temperature.
 NEVER add your SCOBY to water that is too hot.
 It will kill it!